kevinnls/bitesyzedtechdiary/_posts/2023-04-09-padding-numbers-in-filenames.md

 with the character 0.

 `(l:3:)` would truncate or pad a parameter as needed to make it three characters long.
-By default, padding is doing using blank spaces, but in `::0` we specify to use zeros.
+By default, padding is done using blank spaces, but in `::0` we specify to use zeros.

 ## pattern&#8209;match&#8209;pad&#8209;replace